 South Entrance: 12926 Radcliffe Rd., Concord Twp., OH 44077

 The Holden Arboretum is very beautiful during spring, summer, and fall, but did you know you can also experience its beauty in the winter?
-The Holden Arboretum offers a lot of snow shoeing trails that you can enjoy.
-You can either bring your own, or rent them at the Corning Visitor Center.
-Any snow covered trails or fields are able to be accessed.
+The Holden Arboretum offers a lot of snowshoeing trails that you can enjoy.
+You can either bring your own or rent them at the Corning Visitor Center.
+Any snow-covered trails or fields can be accessed.
 The only restriction is to stay away from garden beds and bodies of water.

 9500 Sperry Rd., Kirtland, OH 44094

 Liberty Park Nature Center – Summit Metro Parks